bastienboutonnet/frontleftbythespeaker/content/radio.md

 ---
 We're offline now, you can check out the [radio archive]({{< ref "/radio_archive" >}}) in the meantime.

 Want to play on the radio?
-Send us a message at <frontleftbythespeaker+prog@gmail.com>
+Send us a message at <radio@frontleftbythespeaker.nl>

 ## Upcoming Show: TBD
 <!--fangs & NEEDA VEEZA / April 17, 2024 / 5:30-6:30PM-->